 This methodological paper critiques standard practices for estimating predictive accuracy in regression models.
 It proposes a reformulated leave-one-out (LOO) cross-validation approach that computes the out-of-sample R² via a pooled error term (PRESS/MST), solving known biases in conventional CV implementations.

-Contributions: - Shows that LOO offers more stable and less biased R² estimates than 5-fold or 10-fold CV, especially in small samples. - Implements methods in the R package OutR2. - Simulations and real data (Many Labs Replication Project) confirm the robustness of the approach.
+• Shows that LOO offers more stable and less biased R² estimates than 5-fold or 10-fold CV, especially in small samples.

 🔗 Closing Thoughts